![]() |

 "Peeing in the Punch Bowl"

 Fruit bats are the natural carriers.
-In places like Bangladesh, people drink date palm sap.
-Think of bats like drunk party guests peeing in the punch bowl (the tree sap).
-If you drink it raw, you’re looking at a 70% kill rate.
+In places like Bangladesh and parts of India, people drink raw date palm sap.
+Think of bats like drunk party guests peeing in the punch bowl (the tree sap collection pots).
+If you drink it raw without boiling it, you are exposed to a virus that kills up to 3 out of every 4 people it infects.

 Symptoms: Flu to Brain Inflammation

 It starts like a normal flu: fever, headache, muscle pain.
-But then it turns.
-Within days, you can experience:
+But in fulminant cases, the deterioration is terrifyingly fast.
+Within 24 to 48 hours of symptom escalation, a patient can experience:

-Even survivors often deal with seizures or personality changes for the rest of their lives.
+Long-term survivors aren't always "cured."
+About 20% of those who survive the initial infection deal with neurological conditions, like seizures or personality changes, for the rest of their lives.

 - Get link